balazskreith/hajduformation.hu/README.md

 The website is now available at `thebestmotherfuckingwebsite/dist/` (where `thebestmotherfuckingwebsite` is the folder created when you `git clone`d the project).

 Enjoy!

-## Want something to be changed?
-[Open an issue](https://github.com/denysvitali/thebestmotherfuckingwebsite/issues) and let's discuss it.
-If you want to implement it yourself do it freely and make a PR.

-## Want to create a blog with a similar theme?
-Check out [The Best Motherfucking Blog Theme](https://github.com/denysvitali/hugo-thebestmotherfuckingblog) or try [HugoModo Best Motherfucking Website](https://github.com/hugomodo/hugomodo-best-motherfucking-website) by [thombruce](https://github.com/thombruce).